 Professor Liana L. Frey

 To use Philip Kotler’s definition, “sustainable marketing holds that an organization should meet the needs of its present consumers without compromising the ability of future generations to fulfill their own needs.”
 To do this well, marketers need to expand their traditional scope and leverage new tools and frameworks.
 There has been a shift in consumer expectations around transparency and responsibility of a company’s environmental impact.
 Consumers are seeking out and buying more sustainable products.
-Consumers expectations are changing and they now expect companies to not only be responsible for their environmental impact while making a product, but also in the sourcing, use, and disposal.
-Many companies have struggled to communicate on these topics which has led to marketing that is often inadvertently misleading.
+Consumer expectations are changing, and they now expect companies to not only be responsible for their environmental impact while making a product, but also in the sourcing, use, and disposal.
+Many companies have struggled to communicate on these topics because they are complex, which has led to marketing that is often inadvertently misleading.
 Marketers want to leverage this interest in sustainability, but they struggle with what, where, when to communicate during the customer journey.

 WOMEN, GENDER AND LEADERSHIP IN THE NEW WORKPLACE (WGLNW)